jaystockwell/dsla/content/docs/cs/sample.md

 ## Citation

 You can add citation by doing the following.
+I think.

 1. Add the paper you are citing in `data/citations.yml` of this repo in yml formatted bibtex.
 If you have bibtex file, you can use `pandoc-citeproc --bib2yaml` command to conver it to this format.